Associated Families of Surfaces in Warped Products and Homogeneous Spaces: Basics

-for any $X,Y\in TM$, where $a\equiv a\circ \pi$, $a\rq{}\equiv a\rq{}\circ\pi$. \end{theorem} In such case, the operator $A$ turns out to be the shape operator of the immersion, $\ep_3$ is the causal character of the normal vector field along $\chi$, and $T$ is the part of $\partial_t$ tangent to the manifold.
-In addition, notice that equation \eqref{Gausswp} can be rewritten as
+for any $X,Y\in TM$, where $a\equiv a\circ \pi$, $a\rq{}\equiv a\rq{}\circ\pi$. \end{theorem} We refer to \cite{CX} for the case $c=0$.
+In such case, the operator $A$ turns out to be the shape operator of the immersion, $\ep_3$ is the causal character of the normal vector field along $\chi$, and $T$ is the part of $\partial_t$ tangent to the manifold.
+Equations \eqref{Gausswp} and \eqref{Codazziwp} force to use the notation $c=\pm 1$ or ($c=0$, $\varepsilon=+1$).
+In the non-flat case $c\neq 0$, this number represents the (normalized) Gaussian curvature of the fibers.
+Moreover, notice that equation \eqref{Gausswp} can be rewritten as

 As an additional remark, the authors showed in \cite{LO} that if we set $\eta(X)=\produ{X,T}$, for any $X\in TM$, we get $\mathrm{d}\eta=0$, where $\eta = \ep\mathrm{d}\pi$.
 In other words, one can replace the condition of the choice of $T$ in Theorem \ref{fundtheoremwp} by the choice of the function $\pi$.
 In this paper, we choose to use $T$.